giccifelipe/wasabi-file-storage/README.md

 - Add unit test to the project.

 ## Instructions:
-Replace your wasabi keys in the appsettings.json:
+Replace your wasabi url/keys in the appsettings.json:
 ```
 {
   "Wasabi": {